-1. will be away from Hays County on election day and during early voting;
+- will be away from Hays County on Election Day and during early voting;

 What is early voting?

-Early voting is really convenience voting, allowing a voter registered in any precinct within Hays County to vote at any early voting location during a typically two-week period prior to Election Day.
-For general information on early voting our voter registration and ballot by mail page.
+Early voting is convenience voting, allowing a registered voter to vote at any early voting location during a typically two-week period prior to Election Day.
+For general information on early voting visit our voter registration and ballot by mail page.
 Early voting schedules are posted on the relevant election’s page, which will be hosted on the Current Elections page.

 If I am in college, should I register in my home town or in my college town?

 All polling locations are handicapped accessible.
-The e-Slate voting system is fully accessible and has an audio feature which allows any voter to listen to the ballot.
+The Verity Duo touchscreen voting system is fully accessible with an Audio-Tactile Interface containing a sip-and-puff device port.
 You are also entitled to receive assistance if you cannot read or write, or have a physical disability that prevents you from reading or marking the ballot.

-Tell the election official that you need help to vote.
+Tell the election clerk that you need help to vote.
 You do not have to provide proof of your disability.

 - one election worker during early voting; or